dotnet/corefx/README.md

 * **System.Runtime**.
 Provides a set of unit tests for basic run-time types such as String and Int32.

+* **System.ServiceProcess.ServiceController**.
+Provides the ServiceController class that represents a Windows service and allows you to connect to a running or stopped service, manipulate it, or get information about it.

 * **System.Text.RegularExpressions**.
 Provides a regular expression engine.
 The types in this library provide useful functionality for running common operations using regular expressions.